CHAPTER 85. GENERAL PROVISIONS

 Investigator—Any person designated by the Office of Disciplinary Counsel to assist it in investigation of alleged misconduct or of reinstatement.

-Limited In-House Corporate Counsel License—A license issued under Pennsylvania Bar Admission Rule 302 (relating to limited in-house corporate counsel license).
+Limited In-House Corporate Counsel—An attorney or the license status of an attorney holding a limited admission to practice under Pennsylvania Bar Admission Rule 302 (relating to limited admission of in-house corporate counsel).

 Notarial officer—An officer authorized under § 91.14 (relating to officer before whom deposition is taken) to take depositions for use before a hearing committee.